-The Office's Statement of Expenses presented in Volume 1 of the Public Accounts of Ontario was prepared on a basis consistent with the accounting policies followed for the preparation of the Estimates submitted for approval to the Board of Internal Economy, under which purchases of tangible capital assets are expensed in the year of acquisition rather than being capitalized and amortized over their useful lives.
-Volume 1 also excludes the accrued obligation for employee future benefits, prepaid expenses and deferred lease inducement recognized in these financial statements.
-A reconciliation of total expenses reported in Volume 1 to the total expenses reported in these financial statements is as follows:
+The Office's Budget was prepared using accounting policies prescribed by the Board of Internal Economy, under which purchases of tangible capital assets are expensed in the year of acquisition rather than being capitalized and amortized over their useful lives.
+The Budget also excludes the accrued obligation for employee future benefits, prepaid expenses and deferred lease inducement recognized in these financial statements.
+Following are the adjustments required to restate the Budget using Canadian public sector accounting standards: